astronomer/astro-docs/enterprise/next/02_develop/01_cli-quickstart.md

  - **Webserver:** The Airflow component responsible for rendering the Airflow UI
  - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks

- For guidelines on accessing your Postgres database both locally and on Astronomer, read [Access the Airflow Database](/docs/enterprise/stable/customize-airflow/access-airflow-database/).

 2. Verify that all 3 Docker containers were created by running:
 ```
 $ docker ps
 ```
-> **Note**: Running `$ astro dev start` will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
->
-> If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).

 3. Access the Airflow UI for your local Airflow project.
 To do so, go to http://localhost:8080/ and log in with `admin` for both your Username and Password.

     You should also be able to access your Postgres Database at: `localhost:5432/postgres`.
 For guidelines on accessing your Postgres database both locally and on Astronomer, refer to the [Access Airflow Database](/docs/enterprise/stable/customize-airflow/access-airflow-database/) guide.

+    > **Note**: Running `$ astro dev start` will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
+    >
+    > If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).

 ## Step 5: Authenticate to Astronomer